 His strong interest in conservation and indigenous cultures also led him to pioneer a wide-ranging array of other organizations: “A Far Away Place” an export/import retail business that became a leading retailer of world music and indigenous art in the United States; Mark Fields Events, an event production business that currently produces concerts and cultural events in Asheville; The EarthDance Institute, a not for profit (501C3) to recruit, organize, train, and inspire high school students in environmental issues throughout the Western Hemisphere (with a distinguished board of advisors comprised of international business, political, and literary leaders).

-Mark currently lives with his wife Linda, their two amazing children Cole and Ana Cristina and their four legged friends Max, Carson & Scooter just outside of Asheville, North Carolina.
+Mark currently lives with his two dogs just outside of Asheville, North Carolina.

 Call Mark anytime at 828-777-0452.